LighTech

 Digitalization of retail

 In grocery retail, the speed of decision-making directly affects money.
-If the product is purchased too late, the shelves become empty, and sales are lost.
-If the demand is overestimated, there are still surpluses in the warehouse, which then have to be written off.
+If a product is purchased too late, the shelves become empty and sales are lost.
+If demand is overestimated, there are surpluses in the warehouse.

-According to industry research, out-of-stock losses in retail can reach 4-8% of the category's turnover.
-To avoid such a situation, the company needs to build processes.: synchronize purchases and sales, monitor the budget in real time, and work with data.
-In this article, we'll look at how retail digitalization helps minimize losses and speed up management decisions.
+Research shows that out-of-stock losses in retail can reach 4-8% of sales.
+To avoid this, companies must build processes to synchronize purchases and sales, monitor budgets in real time, and work with data.
+This article will explore how digital tools can minimize losses and speed up management decisions.

 How to deal with management issues in retail?

-Digital retail solutions help identify and eliminate bottlenecks that lead to financial losses.
-They record data on purchases, balances, delivery dates, and sales, allowing them to quickly notice deviations from planned targets.
-This works with centralized data storage and regular updates.
-For example, a BI system can detect an increase in write-offs for a specific product category or delays from a specific supplier.
+Digital retail solutions help identify and eliminate financial losses by recording data on purchases, balances, delivery dates, and sales.
+They work with centralized data storage and regular updates.
+For example, a BI system can detect write-offs for a product category or delays from a supplier.

-The following are examples of what retailers most often encounter in the course of their work.
+The examples below are what retailers most often encounter in the course of their work.

 1. Fragmented supply chains

-In large networks, suppliers, warehouses, and stores operate through different channels: mail, spreadsheets, and messengers.
-This creates confusion, delays, and data loss.
-The development of a retail platform will unite all participants into a single system where purchases, approvals, delivery statuses and documents are in one loop.
+Suppliers, warehouses, and stores use different channels (mail, spreadsheets, and messengers) in large networks, causing confusion, delays, and data loss.
+A retail platform unites participants into a single system, streamlining purchases, approvals, delivery statuses, and documents.

 2. Lack of control over the procurement budget